apnadkarni/blt/man/paintbrush.rst

     *Percent* is a real number between 0 and 100.
 It is the percentage that colors may vary.

-  **-relativeto** *refName*

-    Specifies a reference window to use of the origin the tile. *RefName* is the name of a Tk widget.
-This is useful for creating seamless tiles with many widgets.
-For example is a frame is *refName* then all the children packed in *refName* can use the same tile seamlessly.
-If *refName* is "", then the origin is based on the widget using the tile.
-    The default is "".

   **-xoffset** *numPixels*

-    Specifies the horizontal offset of the background. *NumPixels* is integer value indicating amount to the left or right to offset the background.
+    Specifies the horizontal offset of the paintbrush. *NumPixels* is integer value indicating amount to the left or right to offset the paintbrush.
 The value may have any of the forms accept able to Tk_GetPixels.
 The default is "0".

   **-yoffset** *numPixels*

-    Specifies the vertical offset of the background. *NumPixels* is integer value indicating amount up or down to offset the background.
+    Specifies the vertical offset of the paintbrush. *NumPixels* is integer value indicating amount up or down to offset the paintbrush.
 The value may have any of the forms accept able to Tk_GetPixels.
 The default is "0".

-**blt::background delete** ?\ *bgName* ...\ ?
+**blt::paintbrush delete** ?\ *brushName* ...\ ?

-  Releases resources allocated by the background command for *window*, including the background window.
+  Releases resources allocated by the paintbrush command for *window*, including the paintbrush window.
 User events will again be received again by *window*.
   Resources are also released when *window* is destroyed. *Window* must be the name of a widget specified in the **create** operation, otherwise an error is reported.

-**blt::background exists** *bgName*

-  Indicates if the background *bgName* exists. *BgName* is the name of a background created by the **create** operation.
-Returns "1" if the named background exists, "0" otherwise.

-**blt::background names** ?\ *pattern* ...\ ?
+**blt::paintbrush names** ?\ *pattern* ...\ ?

-  Returns the names of all the backgrounds.
-If one or more *pattern* arguments are provided, then the name of any background matching *pattern* will be returned. *Pattern* is a glob-style pattern.
+  Returns the names of all the paintbrushs currently created.
+If one or more *pattern* arguments are provided, then the name of any paintbrush matching *pattern* will be returned. *Pattern* is a glob-style pattern.

-**blt::background type** *bgName*
+**blt::paintbrush type** *brushName*

-  Returns the type of the background for *bgName*.  *BgName* is the name of a background created by the **create** operation.
+  Returns the type of the paintbrush for *brushName*.  *BrushName* is the name of a paintbrush created by the **create** operation.

 EXAMPLE
 -------

-Create a *background* object with the **blt::background** command.
+Create a *paintbrush* object with the **blt::paintbrush** command.

  ::

     package require BLT

-    # Create a new linear gradient background.
+    # Create a new linear gradient paintbrush.
-    blt::background create linear myBackground \
+    blt::paintbrush create linear myPaintbrush \
 	-from n -to s -lowcolor grey80 -highcolor grey95 \
-	-relativeto .frame -jitter 10
+	-jitter 10

-Now we can create widgets that use the background.
+Now we can create widgets that use the paintbrush.

  ::

-    blt::tk::frame .frame -bg myBackground
+    blt::tk::frame .frame -bg myPaintbrush
-    blt::tk::label .frame.label -text "Label" -bg myBackground
+    blt::tk::label .frame.label -text "Label" -bg myPaintbrush
-    blt::tk::button .frame.label -text "Button" -bg myBackground
+    blt::tk::button .frame.label -text "Button" -bg myPaintbrush
-    blt::graph .frame.graph -bg myBackground
+    blt::graph .frame.graph -bg myPaintbrush

-To remove the background, use the **delete** operation.
+To remove the paintbrush, use the **delete** operation.

  ::

-    blt::background delete myBackground
+    blt::paintbrush delete myPaintbrush

 Please note the following:

-1. The backgrounds created by the **blt::background** command are only recognized by BLT widgets.
+1. The paintbrushs created by the **blt::paintbrush** command are only recognized by BLT widgets.

-2. The reference window designated with the **-relativeto** option doesn't have to already exist when you create the background.
+2. The reference window designated with the **-relativeto** option doesn't have to already exist when you create the paintbrush.

-3. If you change a background option (such as **-highcolor**) all the widgets using the background object will be notified and automatically redraw themselves.
+3. If you change a paintbrush option (such as **-highcolor**) all the widgets using the paintbrush object will be notified and automatically redraw themselves.

-4. Backgrounds are reference counted.
-If you delete a background, its resources are not freed until no widget is using it.
+4. Paintbrushs are reference counted.
+If you delete a paintbrush, its resources are not freed until no widget is using it.

 KEYWORDS
 --------
-background, window
+paintbrush, window